• Skip to primary navigation

 • Contact Science Sparks

-Home » Key Stage 2 Science » Living things and their habitats » Activity Ideas for WWF Earth Hour
+Home » Key Stage 2 Science » Activity Ideas for WWF Earth Hour

 Activity Ideas for WWF Earth Hour

-Earth Hour is not about how much energy is saved during the hour, but a chance to highlight the issues facing our planet, and to inspire millions across the world to live more sustainably.
+Earth Hour is not about how much energy is saved during the hour but about highlighting the issues facing our planet and inspiring millions across the world to live more sustainably.

 Activity Ideas for Earth Hour

-We’ve put together a few activities to introduce children to renewable energy sources and pollution, as well as night time nature ideas.
+I’ve put together a few activities to introduce children to renewable energy sources and pollution, as well as nighttime nature ideas.

 How to make a solar powered car

-Harness the power of the wind with these brilliant wind powered cars from Housing a Forest.
+Harness the power of the wind with wind powered cars from Housing a Forest.
+These are great for a team-building STEM challenge.

 Wind Powered Car

-Learn about the power of the sun with this easy solar oven.
+Learn about the power of the sun with an easy solar oven and make a delicious dessert at the same time!

-Create a visual display of water pollution using rubbish and food colouring.
+Create a visual display of water pollution using rubbish and food colouring in a jar.

 pollution activity

-Or you could bury an apple and a plastic bag outside and monitor how long each takes to degrade.
+Bury an apple and part of a plastic bag outside and monitor how long each takes to degrade.

 Can you think of any more ideas for us?